11. CORS – Effective Volto – Architecture

 RAZZLE_DEV_PROXY_API_PATH=http://localhost:8080/mysite

-In production, you'll probably will be using Volto's Seamless mode, so you won't be defining any custom API_PATH but using ++api++ traversal, and reverse proxying it through your webserver.
+In production, you'll probably will be using Volto's Seamless mode, so you won't be defining any custom API_PATH but using ++api++ traversal, and reverse proxying it through your web server.